The Village Enterprise DIB is the first-ever Development Impact Bond (DIB) for poverty alleviation in Sub-Saharan Africa

-DIBs are a new kind of funding mechanism to attract new sources of capital to solve global challenges.
+DIBs are a new kind of funding mechanism in developing countries to attract new sources of capital to solve global challenges.
 The DIB model differs from standard contracts for social programs by tying payments to clearly-defined and rigorously-measured outcomes.

 How is the Village Impact Bond Structured?

-In this payment-for-results model, USAID and DFID, along with an anonymous funder (outcome payers), agree to pay back Village Enterprise and its investors, the original investment plus extra if the agreed upon outcome targets are delivered by Village Enterprise (service provider).
-The outcome targets are based on how well Village Enterprise achieves increases in consumption and net assets , including savings.
-Impact will be assessed through an independent randomized controlled trial (RCT) over the course of the DIB conducted by IDinsight.
-Instiglio will provide project management support and will be the process evaluator.
-The Global Development Incubator (GDI) will serve as the trustee of the outcome fund.
+In this payment-for-results model, USAID and DFID, along with an anonymous funder (outcome payers), agree to pay back Village Enterprise and its investors, the original investment plus extra if the agreed-upon outcome targets are delivered by Village Enterprise (service provider).
+The outcome targets are based on how well Village Enterprise achieves increases in consumption and net assets, including savings.
+The impact will be assessed through an independent randomized controlled trial (RCT) over the course of the DIB conducted by IDinsight.
+Instiglio provides project management support and will be the process evaluator.
+The Global Development Incubator (GDI) serves as the trustee of the outcome fund.

 “DIBs present a shift in how funds are spent and could provide an important accountability framework, given their focus on paying for results.”

 Adva Saldinger, Devex Development Impact Bonds Gains Momentum

 Why we are excited about this project

 With positive results from our RCT conducted by Innovations for Poverty Action, we are creating a demonstration project on how to scale up a graduation model while ensuring the quality of implementation at scale.